March Featured Artist

 What does your process look like?

-I start with people, a situation, or something that bugs me, or sight of something that has the potential to be different.
+I start with people, a situation, or something that bugs me, something I see that has the potential to be different.

 What insight would you like to pass on to other practicing artists?